Poor diet and food insecurity in the UK – the problem

 These food options can keep people trapped in poverty.
 Poor food choices affect both physical and mental health, and often they are not as cheap as the home cooked alternative, affecting finances.
 Children growing up in such households may feel the effects their whole lives.

-When they are on the course, we provide every support to help them to finish it and reap the benefits.
-Our staff are expert at working with individuals with high needs.
+We work with each student so they can finish the course and reap the benefits.
+Our staff are expert at working with individuals.
 We know when to cajole, when to support and when to push them just that bit further than they thought they could go.
 We understand their barriers and their motivations and adjust accordingly.